 Phenols are the organic compounds containing benzene ring bonded to a hydroxyl group.
 They are also known as carbolic acids.
 They exhibit unique physical and chemical properties in comparison to alcohols.
 These physical and chemical properties of phenols are mainly due to the presence of hydroxyl group.
-Some prominent physical and chemical properties of phenols are given below:
+Some prominent physical and chemical properties of phenols are given below.

 Boiling point of phenols

 Phenols generally have higher boiling points in comparison to other hydrocarbons having equal molecular masses.
 This is due to the presence of intermolecular hydrogen bonding between hydroxyl groups of phenol molecules.
-In general, the boiling point of phenols increases with increase in the number of carbon atoms.
+In general, the boiling point of phenols increases with an increase in the number of carbon atoms.